Las Tablas, Panama

 When we asked people what advice they would give someone preparing to move to Las Tablas, they said:

 "Expats considering retirement in Las Tablas, should be aware of several key factors.
 Firstly, the cost of living is relatively low compared to many Western countries, making it an attractive option for retirees.
 However, it's important to understand that the local economy is primarily agricultural, which may limit job opportunities if you plan to work during retirement.
 The official language is Spanish, so learning the language will be beneficial, although English is also widely spoken.
 The healthcare system in Panama is generally good, with both public and private options available.
 However, it's advisable to have a comprehensive health insurance plan.
 Las Tablas is known for its warm, tropical climate, with a rainy season from May to November.
 It's also renowned for its vibrant culture and festivals, particularly the Carnival in February.
 The town is relatively small and rural, offering a slower pace of life, which can be a significant change if you're used to living in a bustling city.
 The local cuisine is a blend of Spanish, African, and Indigenous influences, with seafood being a staple.
 It's also worth noting that while Panama uses the U.S. dollar, credit cards are not widely accepted in smaller towns like Las Tablas, so it's essential to have cash on hand.
 Regarding residency, Panama offers several visa options for retirees, including the Pensionado visa, which provides several discounts for retirees.
 However, the process can be complex and may require the assistance of a lawyer.
 Finally, while Panama is generally safe, like any place, it has crime.
-Therefore, it's important to take standard precautions to protect yourself and your property," commented one expat who made the move to Las Tablas.
+Therefore, it's important to take standard precautions to protect yourself and your property," explained one expat living in Las Tablas, Panama.

-Get a Quote
+Get Quote

 What do I need to know before moving to Las Tablas?